 ‘Talent Pool’ as a Position

-Create a position called Talent pool or Applicant pool in Recruiting > Job position > Add job opening.
+Create a position called Talent pool or Applicant pool in Recruiting > Job overview > Create position.
 Fill in all the obligatory metadata and assign this position to the category Talent pool.

 Don’t post the position, but instead use it as a place to store interesting applicants.